 Job Duties of a UX Designer

-The position of a UX Designer calls for an analytical and creative mind that is capable of comprehending user needs and solving their problems instantly.
-They are responsible for curating interactive programs using different forms of digital and web media that eventually amplify customer experience.
-There are several other indispensable duties that professionals in this category have to undertake as a part of their routine tasks.
-Some of these are:
+The position of a UX designer calls for an analytical and creative mind capable of comprehending user needs and solving their problems.
+They are responsible for curating interactive programs using digital and web media forms that eventually amplify customer experience.
+There are several other essential duties professionals in this category have to undertake as a part of their routine tasks.
+They are:

-Collaborating with product team to decipher research questions
+Collaborating with the product team to decipher research questions.

-Working closely with developers and other designers to develop an intuitive, user-friendly software
+Working closely with developers and other designers to develop intuitive, user-friendly software.

 UX Designer Median Salaries

-According to the U.S Bureau of Labor Statistics, the web development and digital designing professionals, including UX Designers, earn a median salary of $73,760 annually.
-Further, UX Planet, a web designing platform, based on the different position levels has given the following details of the average salary of a UX Designer in the USA.
+According to the U.S Bureau of Labor Statistics, web development and digital designing professionals, including UX designers, earn a median salary of $73,760 annually.
+Further, UX Planet, a web designing platform based on the different position levels, has given the following details of the average salary of a UX designer in the U.S.:

 Top Skills for UX Designers